arunkumar-ml-ai/EDA---Investment-Analysis/README.md

 companies.csv

-3. What is Spark Funds’ business objective?
+3.What is Spark Funds’ business objective?

 The business objectives and goals of data analysis are pretty straightforward.<br/>